sgilpin4/sgilpin4.github.io/_pages/publications.md

 2022
 ------
-Gilpin, S., Matsuo, T., and Cohn, S.E., 2022: Continuum covariance propagation for under- standing variance loss in advective systems.
+Gilpin, S., Matsuo, T., and Cohn, S.E., 2022: Continuum covariance propagation for understanding variance loss in advective systems.
 Accepted for publication in SIAM/ASA Journal on Uncertainty Quantification.

 2019